 Supporting Research & Evidence

 Through research, experimentation and collaborative effort CBB has developed an innovative and deeply impactful experiential education program.
-We have see proof of our program's impact both through the successes and improvements of the schools that we work with as well as research conducted by academics who work in experiential education.
+We see proof of our program's impact both through the successes and improvements of the schools that we work with as well as research conducted by academics who work in experiential education.

 Boat building involves mathematical concepts in action, hand-eye coordination and effectively tackles the complex concept of spatial thinking.
 Spatial thinking is a nimbleness with three dimensional perception and recall.
 According to the National Academy of Sciences "spatial thinking is the start of successful thinking and problem solving... (but) formal, systematic instruction in spatial ideas is not part of the mainstream educational program."
-Developing spatial thinking skills can significantly improve students' performance in math and science, and it provides students with new ways to think critically and creatively during all their learning experiences.
+Developing spatial thinking skills can significantly improve students' performance in math and science, and it provides students with new ways to think critically and creatively during all learning experiences.
 A formal explanation of of these concepts and practices can be found here.